Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

 Intrinsic magnetic topological insulators offers an ideal platform to explore exotic topological phenomena, such as axion electrodynamics, quantum anomalous Hall (QAH) effect and Majorana edge modes.
 However, these emerging new physical effects have rarely been experimentally observed due to the limited choice of suitable materials.
 Here, we predict the van der Waals layered V$_2$WS$_4$ and its related materials show intralayer ferromagnetic and interlayer antiferromagnetic exchange interactions.
 We find extremely rich magnetic topological states in V$_2$WS$_4$, including an antiferromagnetic topological insulator, the axion state with the long-sought quantized topological magnetoelectric effect, three-dimensional QAH state, as well as a collection of QAH insulators and intrinsic axion insulators in odd- and even-layer films, respectively.
 Remarkably, the N\'eel temperature of V$_2$WS$_4$ is predicted to be much higher than that of MnBi$_2$Te$_4$.
 These interesting predictions, if realized experimentally, could greatly promote the topological quantum physics research and application.

-The discovery of intrinsically magnetic topological insulators (TI)~\cite{hasan2010,qi2011,tokura2019,wang2017c,bernevig2022,chang2023} brings the opportunity to realize a large family of exotic topological phenomena through the time-reversal-breaking topological surface states~\cite{qi2008,essin2009,qi2009b,chen2010,li2010,yu2010,chang2013b,checkelsky2014,kou2014,bestwick2015,chang2015,mong2010,wan2011,xu2011,nomura2011,wang2015b,morimoto2015,mogi2017,mogi2017a,grauer2017,xiao2018,fu2008,fu2009a,qi2010b,wang2015c,lian2018b,wang2018}.
+The discovery of intrinsic magnetic topological insulators (TIs)~\cite{hasan2010,qi2011,tokura2019,wang2017c,bernevig2022,chang2023} has opened new avenues for realizing a wide range of exotic topological phenomena through the time-reversal-breaking topological surface states~\cite{qi2008,essin2009,qi2009b,chen2010,li2010,wang2016a,yu2010,chang2013b,checkelsky2014,kou2014,bestwick2015,chang2015,mong2010,wan2011,xu2011,nomura2011,wang2015b,morimoto2015,mogi2017,mogi2017a,grauer2017,xiao2018,fu2008,fu2009a,qi2010b,wang2015c,lian2018b,wang2018}.
 A paradigm example is the realization of the quantum anomalous Hall (QAH) effect and axion insulator in few layer MnBi$_2$Te$_4$~\cite{deng2020,zhang2019,li2019,otrokov2019,gong2019,liu2020,deng2021}.
-The study of magnetic topological states falls much behind in experiments compared to non-magnetic counterparts due to the limited choice of magnetic TI materials.
-Though hundreds of intrinsic magnetic topological materials have been identified by symmetry-based analysis~\cite{bradlyn2017,slager2017,elcoro2021,po2017,watanabe2018,po2020} and \emph{ab initio} calculations~\cite{xu2020}, the vast majority of them are semimetals.
-The only experimental confirmed intrinsic antiferromagnetic (AFM) TI is MnBi$_2$Te$_4$~\cite{otrokov2019,gong2019}.
-However, the N\'eel temperature of MnBi$_2$Te$_4$ is relatively low, and the complex magnetic structure and imperfect sample quality may be responsible for the lack of direct observation of the exchange gap of Dirac surface states in spectroscopy measurements~\cite{gong2019,hao2019,lihang2019,chen2019}.
-Therefore, realistic intrinsic magnetic TI materials preferably with high magnetically ordered temperature are highly desired.
-The class of V$_2$WS$_4$ materials predicted in this paper have high N\'eel temperature and provide an ideal platform for emergent magnetic topological phenomena, such as AFM TI, topological axion state with topological magnetoelectric effect (TME), QAH effect in both two- and three-dimensions (3D), and so on.
+Despite progress, experimental studies of magnetic topological states lag significantly behind their non-magnetic counterparts due to the limited availability of magnetic TI materials.
+While hundreds of intrinsic magnetic topological materials have been identified by symmetry-based analysis~\cite{bradlyn2017,slager2017,elcoro2021,po2017,watanabe2018,po2020}, \emph{ab initio} calculations~\cite{xu2020} and machine learning approaches~\cite{xu2024}, the vast majority are semimetals.
+To date, MnBi$_2$Te$_4$ remains the only experimentally confirmed intrinsic antiferromagnetic (AFM) TI~\cite{otrokov2019,gong2019}.
+However, MnBi$_2$Te$_4$ has a relatively low N\'eel temperature, and its complex magnetic structure, coupled with imperfect sample quality, has hindered direct observation of the exchange gap in Dirac surface states using spectroscopy measurements~\cite{gong2019,hao2019,lihang2019,chen2019}.
+Thus, the search for realistic intrinsic magnetic TIs, preferably with higher magnetic ordering temperatures and large gaps, has become an important goal in topological material research.
+In this context, the class of V$_2$WS$_4$ materials predicted in this paper offer a promising solution.
+These materials feature high N\'eel temperatures and provide an ideal platform for exploring emergent magnetic topological phenomena, such as AFM TIs, the topological axion state with topological magnetoelectric effect (TME), and the QAH effect in both two- and three-dimensional (3D) systems, and so on.